 The White Law Group continues to investigate potential securities claims involving Triad Advisors.

 All broker-dealers have a responsibility to adequately supervise its employees.
 They must ensure the necessary procedures and systems to detect misconduct.
 Brokerage firms that fail to monitor the business activities of their employees may be liable for investment losses due to negligent supervision for the misconduct of their employees.

 When brokers violate securities laws, such as making unsuitable investments, the brokerage firm they are working with may be liable for investment losses through FINRA Arbitration.

-If you have concerns regarding investments you purchased through Triad Advisors LLC and would like to speak with a securities attorney, please call The White Law Group at 888-637-5510.
+If you have suffered losses investing with Triad Advisors and would like to speak with a securities attorney, please call The White Law Group at 888-637-5510.

 Tags: FINRA lawsuits, finra sanctions, GPB Capital, LJM, LJM Partners, Triad Advisors LLC Last modified: May 16, 2023